 Proxies will enable citizens to immediately and effectively withdraw their support from a legislator by reassigning their proxy.

 The Declaration of Independence says that governments derive their "just powers" from "the consent of the governed” but does not go into the details of how the consent of the governed is to be obtained.
-The implicit (and reasonable) assumption is that the “governed” give their consent through voting.
-But the many problems plaguing our elections have rendered voting ineffective as the means of obtaining the consent of the governed.
+The implicit (and reasonable) assumption is that the “governed” give their consent through voting but the many problems plaguing our elections have rendered voting ineffective as the means of obtaining the consent of the governed.
 Giving every citizen a proxy that can be assigned to any member of the legislative bodies that govern them is the best means of properly obtaining the “consent of the governed”.

 Proxies will make it clear that the legislators to whom we assign our proxies are casting votes on our behalf.
 With that being the case, more citizens will pay closer attention to how legislators are voting, especially to the way the representatives they have chosen are voting on legislation addressing issues of concern to them.
 Any citizen who disagrees with the way the legislators to whom they have assigned their proxies cast their votes will be free to reassign their proxies to legislators who will vote the way they would vote.
 This will ensure that all citizens will not only feel represented but will be represented.